How to Write Thought Leadership That's Actually Thoughtful

 Before I begin writing, I always check to see what's already been written on the topic.
 Without research, I risk sounding like someone barging into a conversation late.
-For example, if I wrote today about how consumers want to be understood by companies and I didn’t mention Pepsi’s recent tone-deaf ad, I’d sound just as out of touch as my subject.
+For instance, if I wrote today about how consumers want to feel understood by companies and I didn’t mention Pepsi’s recent tone-deaf ad, I too would sound out of touch.

 For due diligence, I always perform searches on Google, Google Scholar, and publications related to my topic such as Fast Company, Forbes, Inc, Entrepreneur, and the big national newspapers.
 I'll read through the articles and take careful notes.

 Next, I try to figure out my spin on the topic.
 If everyone is writing about how influencer marketing is the hottest new thing, I’ll find angles that haven't been covered.
 For example, whether the strategy is a fit for a particular industry, how I’m concerned about whether it can scale, or about how looming FCC regulations might impact it.

 When in doubt, always write for a niche.
 Many executive authors make the mistake of thinking that they’re casting a global net they really only want to influence a handful of people.
-Broad, all-encompassing articles are more difficult to write, come off as cryptic, and are often missing the semantic keywords that will make your article show up in searches.
+Broad, all-encompassing articles are more difficult to write, come across as unsupportable and cryptic, and are often missing the semantic keywords that will make your article show up in searches.
 Remember: If you write for everyone it will appeal to no one.